 Galvalume is basically sheet steel run through a molten bath of 55% aluminum and 45% zinc, after which the sheet is wrapped around a reel into a coated steel coil.
 It was developed in ‘72 by Bethlehem Steel which licensed several other steel companies to produce and market the product using its patents and technology.
 All of these products are the same Al-Zn coated steel using the same process and technology.

-Galvalume® sheet is used for three categories of metal roofing: residential, commercial and industrial, also commonly known as structural.
+Galvalume® sheet is used for three categories of metal roofing.
+There is, of course, residential and commercial roofing.
+It’s also used in industrial roofing, commonly known as structural.
 Structural panels are attached directly to a building’s steel frame.
 Commercial applications usually feature standing seam panels for steep slopes and mansards to enhance the appearance of the building.
 For residential roofs standing-seam panels are attached directly to the wood deck with the fasteners concealed by each successive panel.
-Pre-painted panels are generally used but roofing contractors in Miami are noticing the less expensive bare, mill-grade Galvalume® stays cleaner due to the zinc in its coating.
+Pre-painted panels are often used but in Miami we are noticing the less expensive bare, mill-grade Galvalume® stays cleaner longer due to the zinc in its coating.

 Before moving forward with a standing-seam Galvalume® metal roof homeowners in South Florida need to make sure their home is more than a half mile from salt water.
 From within that distance an upgrade to aluminum, stainless steel or copper is required, by Code.